juangriffin121/ObsidianVault/2 way switches.md

 Normal light switches have two wires the live (L) and the load wire ().
-The live one carries AC from the source and the load carries it to the lamp when the switch is on, the lamp recieves it and it has a neutral wire, (is it ground?).
+The live one carries AC from the source and the load carries it to the lamp when the switch is on, the lamp recieves it and it has a neutral wire which bypasses the switch and goes directly to the main's neutral.
 2 way switches allow 2 switches to control one light, this type of switches have 3 wires, a common terminal and L1 and L2, there are multiple ways of connecting them to achieve this, the simplest one is
 - Switches change which Li is connected to the common terminal
 - Li of one switch is connected with Li of the other